Censorship in the Republic of Ireland: Unusual omissions

-Music
+Music videos

-Music videos are exempt from film classification, whereas in the UK, they must be classified.
-Broadcasters usually use their discretion and obey the UK classifications and showing-time restrictions.
-Ireland receives all of the UK music channels, which are subject to UK music video laws; with the only Irish regulated broadcaster regularly showing music videos being Channel 6 or City Channel.
+Under the Video Recordings Act 1989, works that are concerned with religion, music or sport may be exempt from classification, thus music videos are exempt from film classification, whereas in the UK, they must be classified.
+Broadcasters usually use their discretion and obey the British classifications and showing-time restrictions.
+Ireland receives all of the UK-licensed music channels, which are subject to British music video laws; with the only Irish regulated broadcasters regularly showing music videos were Channel 6 or City Channel.
 However, for several years TV3 ran a late-night music programme, which quite often showed uncensored music videos containing large amounts of nudity.